-Medicare rebates are available with a GP referral, allowing up to 20 individual sessions per calendar year.
+Medicare rebates are available with a GP referral, allowing up to 20 individual sessions per calendar year (with GP reviews).
 Your GP can refer if he or she suspects a clinically diagnosable disorder that impacts your emotions, thoughts, social skills and, or decision-making.

 To obtain a Medicare rebate you must have a referral from your GP.
 The written referral needs to include a completed Mental Health Treatment Plan (MHCP).